gleissen/hw2/README.md

 ---
 Building and running the verifier is the same as in the previous assignment:

-    $ stack run -- tests/pos-loop/test.js
+    $ stack run -- tests/pos/while5.js

 As before you can run, say, all positive tests using:

+    $ stack run -- tests/pos/*

+and all negative tests with

-    $ stack run -- tests/pos-loop/*
+    $ stack run -- tests/neg/*

-As before the functions you need to fill in will throw an error: "TODO: FILL THIS IN".
+The functions you need to fill in will throw an error: "TODO: FILL THIS IN".

 Assignment
 ----------